MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/The-Role-of-the-Claims-Engine.md

 ms.assetid: a47b5f5b-e25d-4608-9b28-7152e14fe1e2
 ---
 # The Role of the Claims Engine
-At its highest level, the claims engine in [!INCLUDE[firstref_adfs2](includes/firstref_adfs2_md.md)] is a rule\-based engine that is dedicated to serving and processing claim requests for the Federation Service.
+At its highest level, the claims engine in Active Directory Federation Services \(AD FS\) is a rule\-based engine that is dedicated to serving and processing claim requests for the Federation Service.
 The claims engine is the sole entity within the Federation Service that is responsible for running each of the rule sets across all of the federated trust relationships you have configured and handing the output result over to the claims pipeline.

 While the claims pipeline is more a logical concept of the end\-to\-end process for flowing claims, claim rules are an actual administrative element that you can use to customize the flow of claims during the claim rules execution process.
 For more information about the pipeline process, see [The Role of the Claims Pipeline](The-Role-of-the-Claims-Pipeline.md).